-That role led to terrific parts in series such as FX’s “Terriers,” and A&E’s/Happy Madison pilot “Big Mike.”
-She also landed a couple of key lead roles in films to be released late 2013 and early 2014.
-First up is the western genre film “Hot Bath an’ a Stiff Drink,” a classic western tale of revenge, where she plays a bad-ass sharp shooting bank robber opposite Rex Lynn (“CSI Miami,”) William Shockley (“Dr Quinn Medicine Woman,) and Tim Murphy (“Sons of Anarchy.)
-She also stars in the film “Roswell FM,” a quirky romantic comedy, playing a radio-show host focusing on the paranormal, opposite Brendan Fehr (“Roswell”) and Jason London.
-At the end of 2012 she also appeared in “Elf-Man” the top kids Christmas comedy on REDBOX opposite Mackenzie Astin (“Iron Will.”)
+That role led to terrific parts in series such as FX’s “Terriers,” and A&E’s/Happy Madison pilot “Big Mike” and also landed her a couple of key lead roles in films coming out soon, such as the western genre film “Hot Bath an’ a Stiff Drink,” a classic western tale of revenge, where she plays a bad-ass sharp shooting bank robber opposite Rex Lynn (“CSI Miami,”) William Shockley (“Dr Quinn Medicine Woman,) and Tim Murphy (“Sons of Anarchy.)
+She is currently shooting the sequel reprising her role.

 She soon found herself appearing in films like “Serving Sara,” with Elizabeth Hurley, Matthew Perry, and Amy Adams, “Hollywood Homicide” with Josh Hartnett and “Down with Love “ with Ewan McGregor.
 And she kept going, landing lead roles in “Kiss Me Again,” with Jeremy London and Elisa Donovan, and cult classic “The Prodigy.”

 But it was her lead performance in the powerful and controversial film “Beyond Honor” that garnered her rave notices.
 The New Yorker commented that her character was “the emotional center of the film,” “fiercely incarnated by (Taylor) a brave and inspired actress.”
 Variety concurred in saying that “Taylor creates a heart wrenching portrait of Greek proportions.”